-When he was first appointed to investigate Russia’s interference in the 2016 presidential race, Mueller was specifically tasked with examining any contacts between the Russian government and people connected to Donald Trump’s campaign.
+When he was appointed in May 2017 to investigate Russia’s interference in the 2016 presidential race, Mueller was specifically tasked with examining any contact between the Russian government and people connected to Donald Trump’s campaign.
 In Barr’s letter to Congress, he quoted Mueller’s report as stating that the investigation “did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities.”

 The Special Counsel appointment order

 (a) Robert S. Mueller III is appointed to serve as Special Counsel for the United States Department of Justice.

 (b) The Special Counsel is authorized to conduct the investigation confined by then-FBI Director James B. Comey in testimony before the House Permanent Select Committee on Intelligence on March 20, 2017, including:(i) any links and/or coordination between the Russian government and individuals associated with the campaign of President Donald Trump; (ii) any matters that arose or may arise directly from the investigation; and (iii) any other matters within the scope of 28 C.F.R. § 600.4(a).

 Over the past 22 months, Mueller’s investigation and independent reporting revealed numerous occasions on which people around Trump sought help from Russians — to benefit Trump personally and politically.
 These occasions, which did not lead to charges for the president, includedin Russia, attempts to seek about Democratic challenger Hillary Clinton, from WikiLeaks for Trump’s benefit and with Russian President Vladimir Putin.